 8. What’s in the starter kit?

 Stampin’ Up! gives you options.
 You can completely customize your kit.
-For only $135, you’ll get business supplies and then pick out whatever stampin’ supplies you want!
-One of my favourite things to suggest is a Big Shot (which costs $135 on it’s own and you still get to pick out another $30 worth of items).
+For only $135, you’ll get business supplies and then pick out whatever Stamping supplies you want!
+You pick out products up to $165!
+My favourite products to suggest are a Paper Trimmer (costs $34) and a mixed package of cardstock each of the 4 colour collections (4 x $12 each).
+That will l cost $82 so far so you still have $83 left to pick out supplies like ink, stamps and embellishments.
 If you need some help picking items, I can help you.
-Also here’s a suggested list here.
+Also here’s a suggested list.

 9. What do I have to do to stay active as a demonstrator?

 To stay active you will need to sell a minimum of 300 CSV (Stampin’ Up!
 International Unit) which is approximately $400 Canadian per calendar quarter.
 And new demonstrators don’t have to show any sales in their first partial quarter.
 Most demonstrators find a combination of a class/workshop, and sharing the catalogues with their friends is enough to reach that quarterly goal easily.
 I’ll help you brainstorm, what is the best way for you to achieve this.